-If you already have a different version of Perl (for example the one from Cygwin), you can run into some trouble.
-Either remove the other Perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.
+If you already have a different version of perl (for example the one from cygwin), you can run into some trouble.
+Either remove the other perl install from PATH, or install libxml and libxslt for it instead.

 Build

 There are several different batch files in the build folder along with a script that's used for picking the DF path.